Connect

 SUNDAY COMMUNITY GROUPS

-Led by Jim & Nancy LaCroix, and Ethan & Emily Grimes
+Led by Jim & Nancy LaCroix, Paul & Jane Talley, and Kevin & Kristi Torline

 For more information contact Jim at 719.221.4996 or lacroixsalida@gmail.com.